laravel/docs/controllers.md

     Route::get('profile', 'UserController@show')->middleware('auth');

 However, it is more convenient to specify middleware within your controller's constructor.
-Using the `middleware` method from your controller's constructor, you may easily assign middleware to the controller's action.
+Using the `middleware` method from your controller's constructor, you may easily assign middleware to the controller's action by specifing its route or group key, class name or a closure.
 You may even restrict the middleware to only certain methods on the controller class:

     class UserController extends Controller
     {